 Open the R program by double clicking on the R icon.
 Under the opening message, you will find the ">" prompt, waiting for you to ask R to do something.
 Data analyses in R proceeds as an interactive dialogue.
-We type some instruction statement at the > prompt, press Enter, and R will then execute the statement, i.e. by returning a result, producing graphical output or sending output to a file or device.
+We type an S statement at the > prompt, press Enter, and the interpreter executes the statement, i.e. by returning a result, producing graphical output or sending output to a file or device.
 Try typing in the following simple arithmetic examples (just type what follows the prompt > and then Enter).

-The usual precedence for mathematical operators is followed (R will do multiplication and division first, then addition and subtraction).
+The usual precedence for mathematical operators is followed (multiplication and division first, then addition and substration).
 In general, R ignores spaces and so they are not necessary, but for bigger expressions spaces may improve the readability.